-The Consequences of Improper S Corp Management
+The Consequences of Improper S-Corp Management

 We’ve written a lot about the benefits of a well-managed and advised S-Corporation but today we’d like to address some of the consequences of mismanaging that same entity.
-Often the penalties of this mismanagement are much more costly than any benefit you can receive from being an S-corp.
+Often the penalties of this mismanagement are much more costly than any benefit you can receive from being an S-Corp.

-What do we mean when we say “improper S-corp management?”
-Put simply it’s electing for the IRS to treat you as an s-corporation and then not ACTING as an s-corporation.
+What do we mean when we say “improper S-Corp management?”
+Put simply it’s electing for the IRS to treat you as an S-Corporation and then not ACTING as an s-corporation.
 That can take many forms but we’ll address some of the most common:

 This is the #1 audit trigger for S-corporations: no contest.
-As an officer of an S-corporation, you are required by the IRS to be paying yourself a reasonable wage from the business.
+As an officer of an S-Corporation, you are required by the IRS to be paying yourself a reasonable wage from the business.
 This figure fluctuates depending on the industry you are working in but goes from 25-50% of your net income (income after expenses).
 Talk to your Formations representative today to see if you are keeping within the normal range of wages to avoid this common audit trigger.

 Co-mingling personal and business funds

-Another potential issue for S-corps is the mixture of the shareholder(s) personal and business transactions.
+Another potential issue for S-Corp is the mixture of the shareholder(s) personal and business transactions.
 The IRS dictates that the S-Corp and Shareholders be treated as separate entities so when you use the business accounts for personal purchases it creates a “bridge” between the two entities that the IRS, state, and local governments can walk across to scrutinize further your personal finances.
 In other words, should your business be audited and the government sees a lot of personal purchases on the accounts they can walk across that bridge to your personal tax returns and scrutinize them as well for improper deductions.